Search

 Cardiac catheterization can make or enlarge openings in the wall between the two atria and between the two ventricles.
 It also can be used to place a stent (mesh tube) in the ductus to keep it open.

 Treatments for tricuspid atresia improve the baby's condition, but can't make the heart work like one without a defect.
-A child born with tricuspid atresia will regularly see a cardiologist (a doctor who treats heart problems) throughout childhood and as an adult.
+A child born with tricuspid atresia must continue to see a cardiologist (a doctor who treats heart problems) through childhood, adolescence, and adulthood.